George H. W. Bush broccoli comments: Comments and analysis

 George H. W. Bush served as the 41st president of the United States from 1989 to 1993.
 During his presidency, he frequently mentioned his distaste for broccoli.
 The first mention was made in March 1990, when Bush joked that the workers in the Office of Personnel Management would get their merit pay "in broccoli".
 Soon after, U.S. News & World Report reported a story stating that Bush had banned broccoli from Air Force One.
-On March 22, when asked if he had lost the "broccoli vote", Bush said:
+On March 22, when asked if he had "lost the broccoli vote", Bush said:

 I do not like broccoli.
-And I haven't liked it since I was a little kid.
-And my mother made me eat it.
-And I'm President of the United States.
-And I'm not gonna eat any more broccoli! ...
+And I haven't liked it since I was a little kid and my mother made me eat it.
+And I'm President of the United States, and I'm not going to eat any more broccoli! ...
 For the broccoli vote out there, Barbara [Bush's wife] loves broccoli.
 She's tried to make me eat it.
 She eats it all the time herself.
-So, she can go out and meet the caravan of broccoli that's coming in from Washington.
+So, she can go out and meet the caravan of broccoli that's coming in [from Washington].

 In response, the broccoli-growers of California, who produced over 90 percent of America's broccoli, pledged to send several trucks of the vegetable to the White House.
 George Dunlop, the president of the United Fresh Fruit and Vegetable Association, gave First Lady Barbara Bush a bouquet of broccoli and an additional 10-tons of the vegetable in trucks.
 A few days later, Bush hosted a state dinner to honor Tadeusz Mazowiecki, the prime minister of Poland.
 Journalists noted that there was no broccoli on the menu as the tons of broccoli given to the first family had been donated to the Capital Area Food Bank.
 Bush contrasted Poland's protest against totalitarianism with his "rebellion against broccoli".
 Following Bush's comments, broccoli saw an increase in popularity, with its sale rising by 10 percent.
 A supermarket sales director told the Los Angeles Times that "Broccoli has never enjoyed so much publicity".

-Bush's speech on broccoli was seen as out of touch with most Americans.
-It was becoming popular in the United States and had been referred by Gary Lucier of the Department of Agriculture as the "vegetable of the 80s".
+Broccoli was becoming popular in the United States and had been referred by Gary Lucier of the Department of Agriculture as the "vegetable of the 80s".
 Consumption of broccoli had doubled in that decade, increasing from an annual average of 3 lb per person in 1980 to 6.8 lb per person in 1988.
 Because of Bush's comments, broccoli was frequently referred to as a "political vegetable".